-Class 2 Directors (Serving until the 2025 Annual Meeting):
+Class 2 Directors (Nominated to serve until the 2028 Annual Meeting):

-F. Brad Denardo (Age 71): Mr. Denardo has served on the Board of Directors since 2017.
+F. Brad Denardo (Age 72): Mr. Denardo has served on the Board of Directors since 2017.
 He joined the Bank as a Vice President in 1983 and was promoted to Executive Vice President of Loans in 1989.
 In 2002, he was named Executive Vice President and Chief Operating Officer of the Bank and was also elected to the Bank Board of Directors.
-He was named President and Chief Executive Officer of the Bank in May 2014 and named Chairman, President and Chief Executive Officer of National Bankshares Financial Services, Inc. ("NBFS") from 2001 until 2017.
+He was named President and Chief Executive Officer of the Bank in May 2014 and named Chairman, President and Chief Executive Officer of the Bank in September 2017.
+He was Treasurer of National Bankshares Financial Services, Inc. ("NBFS") from 2001 until 2017.
 He currently serves as Chairman, President and Chief Executive Officer of NBFS and has served as a director since 2001.
 He served as Executive Vice President of the Company from 2008 until August 31, 2017.
-Mr. Denardo was named President and Chief Executive Officer of the Company on September 1, 2017 and named Chairman, President and Chief Executive Officer of the Company on May 15, 2019.
+Mr. Denardo was named President and Chief Executive Officer of the Company on September 1, 2017, named Chairman, President and Chief Executive Officer of the Company on May 15, 2019 and as of January 1, 2025 is Chairman and Chief Executive Officer.
 In addition to Mr. Denardo's considerable banking experience, his community and professional involvement bring a valuable perspective to the Board.
 Mr. Denardo is a director of the Montgomery-Blacksburg-Christiansburg Development Corporation, the Community Foundation of the New River Valley, the Blacksburg Partnership, Bankers Insurance, LLC and LewisGale Hospital Montgomery.

-John E. Dooley (Age 69): Dr. Dooley has served on the Board of Directors since 2012.
+John E. Dooley (Age 70): Dr. Dooley has served on the Board of Directors since 2012.
 Before retiring as Chief Executive Officer and Secretary-Treasurer of the Virginia Tech Foundation, Inc. in 2021, he oversaw the management of Virginia Tech's private assets in excess of \$2.5 billion in support of university programs and initiatives.
 Prior to becoming Chief Executive Officer of the Virginia Tech Foundation in July 2012, Dr. Dooley served in various administrative leadership roles over 30 years with Virginia Tech, including Vice President for Outreach and International Affairs.
-He serves on the boards of several community and state organizations, including the Go Virginia Region 2 Council, and currently chairs the Roanoke-Blacksburg Business Council.
+He serves on the boards of several community and state organizations and currently chairs the Roanoke-Blacksburg Business Council.
 He brings extensive financial knowledge and management capabilities to the Board as well as a significant network of contacts in the regional business and academic communities.

-Norman V. Fitzwater, III (Age 73): Mr. Fitzwater has served on the Board of Directors since 2017.
-He retired in 2019 as President and owner of Fitzwater, Inc. d/b/a A Cleaner World Dry Cleaners, a business serving Blacksburg and Virginia Tech for over 29 years.
+Norman V. Fitzwater, III (Age 74): Mr. Fitzwater has served on the Board of Directors since 2017.
+He retired in 2019 as President and owner of Fitzwater, Inc. d/b/a A Cleaner World Dry Cleaners, a business serving Blacksburg and Virginia Tech for over 30 years.
 Prior to opening A Cleaner World in Blacksburg in 1992, he was Vice President of Shenandoah Furniture, a custom furniture upholstery company based in Martinsville, Virginia, and, prior to that, a Vice President of Perfection Furniture, a custom furniture upholstery company based in Claremont and Hickory, North Carolina.
 Mr. Fitzwater joined the Bank Board of Directors in 2013 and contributes extensive small business experience to the Board.
-He has been President of the Blacksburg Hokie Club since 1995, and responsible for leading that organization's raising over \$900,000 that has been used for Virginia Tech athletic scholarships and athletic facilities improvements.
+He has been President of the Blacksburg Hokie Club since 1995, and is responsible for leading that organization's raising over \$900,000 that has been used for Virginia Tech athletic scholarships and athletic facilities improvements.
 He is a member of the Blacksburg Partnership, an organization helping to bring business opportunities to the Blacksburg area.
 In 2020, Mr. Fitzwater received the Lifetime Hall of Fame Achievement Award from the Montgomery County Chamber of Commerce.